Yellands Meadow Nature Reserve

 There are no clearly defined footpaths on site and please stay to the margins prior to hay cut.
 To enjoy the meadow it is suggested that you cross the bridge over the steam to the right of the entrance gate and, keeping close to the boundary wall and river fence, go clockwise around the meadow, return across the footbridge at the eastern end and then walk back along the stream.

 Access via a gate along the B6270.
 Permissive footpaths.
-Please contact the Trust on 01904 659570 for disabled access information.
+No wheelchair access.

 When to visit